kaustubhya/Web-Frontend/css/practice/notes.md

 Set the initial size of the boxes using flex-basis.
 Add the CSS property flex-basis to both #box-1 and #box-2.
 Give #box-1 a value of 10em and #box-2 a value of 20em.

 For example, flex: 1 0 10px; will set the item to flex-grow: 1;, flex-shrink: 0;, and flex-basis: 10px;.

+---

+auto-fit works almost identically to auto-fill.
+The only difference is that when the container's size exceeds the size of all the items combined, auto-fill keeps inserting empty rows or columns and pushes your items to the side, while auto-fit collapses those empty rows or columns and stretches your items to fit the size of the container.